erezimm/CAST/README.md

 # CAST: Candidate Alert System for Transients

-**CAST** is a Django-based Target and Observation Manager (TOM) system designed to manage and follow up on astronomical transient candidates.
-It builds on the [TOM Toolkit](https://github.com/TOMToolkit/tom_base) and adds custom functionality such as real/bogus scoring, Transient Name Server (TNS) integration, and transient tracking utilities.
+**CAST** is a Target and Observation Manager (TOM) system designed to manage and follow up on astronomical transient candidates from the Large Array Survey Telescope (LAST; [Ofek et al. 2023]([url](https://ui.adsabs.harvard.edu/abs/2023PASP..135f5001O/abstract))).
+It builds on the [TOM Toolkit](https://github.com/TOMToolkit/tom_base) and adds custom functionality such as a scanning page for the survey through the **Candidates** app.

 ---